 During orientations, students receive presentations on fire safety and prevention.
 These presentations cover a variety of topics, including personal safety, residence hall fire prevention, and emergency response.
 New employees receive training and information similar to that provided at student orientations.
-Additional training for employees is provided as requested or needed.
-Individuals and organizations may request special training sessions by contacting the Vice President for Business and Finance.
+The Vice President for Business and Finance also coordinates additional fire safety awareness sessions as needed, and provides special training sessions upon request.
 In addition to training and awareness sessions, fire safety information is also provided to students and employees through fire safety awareness handouts, posters, displays, videos and other media.